MongoExpUser/Euro-Soccer-League-Full-Text-Search-With-Postgres/README.md

 <br><br>

-The  SQL scripts in this repo shows simple demonstration of full-text search with PostgreSQL using sample European Soccer League dataset.
+1) The  SQL scripts in this repo shows simple demonstration of full-text search with PostgreSQL using sample European Soccer League dataset.

+2) The scripts can be run via:

+  - Postgres shell (psql) directly.

+  - The PostgreSQLApp.java source file is this repo after it has been compileed to a class.

 # License